Dome Club Ltd

 - THÉORIZ, France

-2 x ASE spherical mirror - Polestar Planetarium, UK 2 x Go-Vex spherical mirrors
+2 x ASE spherical mirrors - Polestar Planetarium, UK 2 x Go-Vex spherical mirrors

 - Quentin Clemence, Spain ASE projection box